Steak pasta in a creamy Diane sauce featuring fresh cream, brandy, dijon mustard and Worcestershire sauce, a delicious quick & easy dinner.

 The steak is soft and beefy and I added mushrooms because I lurve me some shrooms.

-At 20 minutes with time to spear this dish is also really quickly to cook.
+At 20 minutes with time to spear this dish is also really quick to cook.

 Frequently Asked Questions